WCSCourses/WCS_Informatics_Guides/InformaticsFacilities_Guide/README.md

 #### **Room Setup and Comfort:**
 - **Comfortable Workstations:** Ergonomically arranged desks and adjustable chairs in a well-ventilated, air-conditioned space.
-- **Adequate Space:** Minimum of 1.2 meters between participants to facilitate comfortable seating and easy movement.
+- **Adequate Space:** Ideally minimum of 1.2 meters between participants to facilitate comfortable seating and easy movement.

 #### **Technical Infrastructure:**
 - **Power Sockets:** At least 30-40 power outlets, evenly distributed to accommodate multiple devices per participant.
 - **Internet Connectivity:** Reliable high-speed Wi-Fi capable of sustained bandwidth for simultaneous access by all participants, trainers, and remote attendees.

 #### **Audio-Visual and Hybrid Setup:**
 - **Projector and Screen:** High-resolution projector (HD or above) and large projector screen or interactive whiteboard.